tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dragon’s Claw Gauntlet

+Quick Action

+_Recharge 11+:_ This elaborate steel gauntlet is made to resemble the claw of a dragon.
+Your next attack that would normally target AC now targets MD instead, as you hew at your enemy’s soul.

+**Quirk:** Quick to judge.

+---

 #### Dragon-Rider’s Gloves

 _Recharge 11+:_ You do +1d8 damage with long-hafted weapons (spears, lances, polearms – anything that qualifies for reach tricks) for the rest of the battle, as long as you’re mounted on a steed of some sort (champion: +2d8; epic: +4d10).